Gestalt Principles of Perception

 Proximity refers to how close the objects are to one another.
-Items that are spatially located close to each other seem to be part of the same group, and things that apart seem to be perceived as separate, not belonging to the same group.
+Items that are spatially located close to each other seem to be part of the same group, and things that are apart seem to be perceived as separate, not belonging to the same group.

 In media design, items near to each other are naturally considered as being part of an organised, unified group.

 In web design or on your business card, you see this principle every day when information is positioned close together to form a visual unit.
-As we group the data in distinct selected items, we offer our visitor a clear message and a clear hierarchy of the information on the page or on the card.
+As we group the data in distinct selected items, we offer our visitors a clear message and a clear hierarchy of the information on the page or on the card.

 A partial view of our home page can be used as an example.
 The layout does not overwhelm the user visually.
-The header with appropriately spaced information items in the content and the generous room in the featured content space with readable text and related photo contribute to this clean look.
-Empty space is valuable in our design as it allows us to make the design more appealing while implementing the principle of proximity.
+The header with appropriately spaced information items in the content and the generous room in the featured content space with readable text and related photos contribute to this clean look.
+Empty space is valuable in our design, as it allows us to make the design more appealing while implementing the principle of proximity.